ray.train.v2.jax.JaxTrainer#

 • train_loop_config – A configuration Dict to pass in as an argument to train_loop_per_worker.
 This is typically used for specifying hyperparameters.
 Passing large datasets via train_loop_config is not recommended and may introduce large overhead and unknown issues with serialization and deserialization.

 • jax_config – The configuration for setting up the JAX backend.
-If set to None, a default configuration with TPUs will be used.
+If set to None, a default configuration will be used based on the scaling_config and JAX_PLATFORMS environment variable.

-• scaling_config – Configuration for how to scale data parallel training with SPMD. num_workers should be set to the number of TPU hosts and topology should be set to the TPU topology.
+• scaling_config – Configuration for how to scale data parallel training with SPMD. num_workers should be set to the number of TPU hosts or GPU workers.
+If using TPUs, topology should be set to the TPU topology.
 See ScalingConfig for more info.

 • dataset_config – The configuration for ingesting the input datasets.
 By default, all the Ray Dataset are split equally across workers.
 See DataConfig for more details.